 14. Gradual home ownership

-Another different way to buy a house is the gradual home ownership offered by Wayhome.
+Another unique way to buy a house is the gradual home ownership offered by Wayhome[7].
 It allows buyers to buy a home worth up to 10x their income.
-Through the scheme, you’ll pay for the part of the home you can afford, and Wayhome’s funding partners cover the rest.
-The house will be paid for in full, meaning you won’t need a mortgage at all.
+Through the scheme, applicants pay for the part of the home they can afford, and Wayhome’s funding partners cover the rest.
+The house will be paid for in full, meaning there’s no need for a mortgage at all.

-Instead, you’ll pay rent on the part of the home you haven’t bought yet.
-Eventually, you’ll buy more of the home over time, reducing how much rent you’ll pay.
-This scheme also has limitations on they types of properties that can be bought.
-But, instead of new builds, participants will be able to purchase older buildings.
+Instead, applicants pay rent on the part of the home they haven’t bought yet.
+Eventually, they’ll buy more of the home over time, reducing how much rent they’ll pay.
+This scheme also has limitations on the types of properties that can be bought.
+It cannot be used for new-builds, fixer-uppers, or BTL properties.
+But, instead of these, participants will be able to purchase older buildings.
 Meaning, it may prove easier to sell the home on down the line.

 15. Affordable housing